isabella232/specs-1/object-store-folder.md

 #### Schema load failures

-If a schema fails to load, then the application's [`navigator.session.request()`](https://github.com/beakerbrowser/beaker-identities-spec#navigatorsessionrequestopts) flow will fail with a load error.
+If a schema fails to load, then the application's [`navigator.session.request()`](./beaker-identities.md#navigatorsessionrequestopts) flow will fail with a load error.
 It's important for application developers to ensure that schemas stay available.

-## Notes

-This spec supercedes the [Record Protocols Spec](https://github.com/beakerbrowser/record-protocols-spec).